SKindij/Next.js-synopsis/Next.js-SEO.md

   export const metadata: Metadata = {
     title: {
-      template: '%s | App', // can be used to add prefix or suffix to titles defined in child route segments
+      // can be used to add prefix or suffix to titles defined in child route segments
+      template: '%s | App Title',
-      default: 'SKj App',  // can be used to provide fallback title to child route segments that don't define title
+      // can be used to provide fallback title to child route segments that don't define title
+      default: 'App Title',
-      absolute: 'Theme Page', // can be used to provide title that ignores title.template set in parent segments },
+      // can be used to provide title that ignores title.template set in parent segments
-    description: 'React Framework for the Web',
-  }
+      absolute: 'Theme Page',
+    },
+    description: 'A brief description of the page content.', }
 ```

+The `%s` in the template will be replaced with the specific page title.

 ### Basic Fields